KRSHH/Sonosano/README.md

 # FAQ

+**Does this app stream from peers?**
+> No, It does not stream from peers, it streams from the user himself after the file is saved.

+---

 **Will there only be one P2P source?**
 > No, making it a large P2P source aggregator is the grand plan.